jamesspearsv/libstats-node/README.md

 # Overview

 LibStats is a full-stack web app designed to track and report reference interaction, types, locations, and formats in a public library setting.
-The app features a React client and a ExpressJS backend API that interacts with a SQLite3 database to store and retrieve interaction data.
+The app features a React client and an Express.js backend API that interacts with a SQLite3 database to store and retrieve interaction data.

 This app manages reference interactions in a library setting between different types, in different formats, and at different locations.